New Families Information

 You will begin to receive emails from the school when you become a current parent in our system (June 16).
 School communications include:

 • Knightly News: This email is sent every Sunday at 1:00 and includes a calendar and notices about upcoming events.
-The Knightly News pauses over the summer and will begin in August.
+The Knightly News pauses over the summer and will begin on July 27.

 • Highlights from the Head: These emails, from Mrs. Baker, are sent at the end of the month and highlight all of the interesting things that happened at school over the month.